ahsplore/Mondrain-Painting-using-CSS-grid/README.md

 # Mondrain-Painting-using-CSS-grid
+Piet Mondrian was a famous Dutch artist who, if he were alive today, might have loved using CSS Grid for his artwork.
+He was known for his abstract paintings, like 'Composition No III, with Red, Blue, Yellow, and Black,' which featured precise geometric shapes and primary colors.
-I created 'Composition No III, with Red, Blue, Yellow, and Black' using CSS Grid.
+I have recreated 'Composition No III, with Red, Blue, Yellow, and Black' using CSS Grid.
 This Mondrian-inspired artwork is a dynamic representation, using CSS recreating abstract art within a web interface.

 # Screenshot: